 Solving Equations using Numpy

 Solving simultaneous equations is a common problem in many fields, such as engineering, physics, economics, and mathematics.
-NumPy, a powerful library in Python, provides an efficient and straightforward way to solve these equations.
-In this blog post, we will explore how to solve simultaneous equations using NumPy with detailed examples.
+NumPy, a powerful Python library, provides an efficient and straightforward way to solve these equations.

-Simultaneous equations are a set of equations with multiple variables that are solved together because the equations share variables.
-For instance, consider the following system of linear equations:
+Simultaneous equations are a set of equations with multiple variables solved together because they share variables.
+Example:

 3x + 4y = 11